Cadbury: Products

-A Cadbury Wispa chocolate bar that has been split in half.
-These are available in the UK.
+A Cadbury Wispa chocolate bar that is split in half.
+These are available in the UK after a successful 2007 online campaign to bring them back.

 A Cadbury Dairy Milk Caramel bar in its foil wrapper.

 A Cadbury Flake split in half.
 They are popularly served in ice cream in a cone ("99 Flake").

 Cadbury Creme Eggs are sold between New Year's Day and Easter.

 Cadbury's Christmas selection box.
 A boxed gift of assorted bars is a staple of Christmas, a tradition that in the UK goes back over 100 years.

 Major chocolate brands produced by Cadbury include the bars Dairy Milk, Crunchie, Double Decker, Caramel, Wispa, Boost, Picnic, Flake, Curly Wurly, Chomp, and Fudge; chocolate Buttons; the boxed chocolate brand Milk Tray; and the twist-wrapped chocolates Heroes which are most popular around holidays, such as Christmas and Halloween (Cadbury Goo Heads (similar to Creme Eggs) are released for Halloween).
 Selection boxes (containing a selection of Cadbury bars and sweets) is a staple Christmas gift of chocolate, a tradition that in Britain goes back over a century (as are Cadbury Roses since the late 1930s).
 Creme Eggs are only sold between New Year's Day (or sometimes Boxing Day) and Easter—it is the most popular chocolate in the UK during this period, outselling its closest rival by 2 to 1.

 As well as Cadbury's chocolate, the company also owns Maynards and Halls, and is associated with several types of confectionery including former Trebor and Bassett's brands or products such as Liquorice Allsorts, Jelly Babies, Flumps, Mints, Black Jack chews, Trident gum, and Softmints.
 Global sales of Cadbury products amounted to £491 million in the 52 weeks to 16 August 2014.